 After dinner, we needed some exercise and visited the Birch Island Boardwalk.
 Part of the boardwalk was closed due to high water.
 After the stroll, it was time to go back.
 The night was cold, so were we

-June 4: The weather turned miserable, cold and drizzly.
+June 4: After Goose Bay it is now highway 510.
+The weather turned miserable, cold and drizzly.
 To make matters worse, the highway was under construction for 35 km west of the Cartwright Junction.
 With a non-functioning heater in the trailer, we decided to skip our visit to Cartwright.
 The next stop was Port Hope Simpson where we arrived with 5 Liters left in the tank.
 We filled 70 liters and dropped $170.
 That is now our new record to break.
 Next stop was Mary's Harbour.
 No attractions or restaurants were open.
 So we moved on to Red Bay.

 We arrived in Red Bay shortly after 6 PM and it was time for dinner at the Whaler's Restaurant at 7276 W Harbour Dr. We had Seafood Soup and Fish & Chip.
 Wow, sooo good.
 Nothing could break our good spirits anymore.
 On the way out, we asked for a place to camp and were referred to the gas station.
 They have three parking spots (not camp sites) with electricity.
 They were all occupied and they sent us to the Tracey Hill and Boney Shore walking trails parking.
 The weather deteriorated with more rain and strong wind.
 Setting up camp and refilling the generator was a challenge.